kimseungdeok/randomize/README.md

 ## Usage

-1. Enter a name in the input field under "이름 입력" and click the "추가" button to add the name to the participant list.
+1. Enter a name in the input field and click the "Add" button to add the name to the participant list.
 2. Repeat step 1 to add more names to the list.
-3. Click the "순서 정하기" button to randomize the order of the participant list.
+3. Click the "Randomize" button to randomize the order of the participant list.
-4. The randomized order will be displayed in the "참여자 목록" section.
+4. The randomized order will be displayed under the "Randomize" button
+5. You can reset participant list when you click "Reset" button

 ## License